GridSpace/wattzup/README.md

 ## SorryNotSorry

-WattzUp is written in Javascript.
+Wattzup is written in Javascript.
 There is no Python here.

 ## First Time Setup